 3. Be picky about your invites

 We’ve all sat in on meetings that made us question why we were even invited in the first place.
-Team members go off discussing something irrelevant to our tasks or projects, and we’re stuck waiting for the conversation to end so we can get back to what we’re doing.
+The meeting starts, and team members start discussing something irrelevant to our tasks or projects, and we’re stuck waiting for the conversation to end so we can get back to what we’re doing.

 To avoid this, think about who really needs to be on each call.
 Who is important for the conversation, and who can be briefed after with a quick follow-up or meeting recap?

 An alternative is to open meetings up for optional participants to decide if they want to join or not.
-By sending them an optional meeting invitation, you’re allowing your attendees to decide if the meeting is relevant to them or if they have the time to join.
+By sending them an optional invitation with the meeting time and topics of discussion, you allow your attendees to decide if the meeting is relevant to them, or if they have the time to join.
 If they don’t have to be there, they should be able to skip the meeting and get the details later.

 Reducing the voices to just the people who need to be in the conversation can also prevent your team from losing focus and make sure you stay on topic.
-When you can narrow in and get things done, your meetings will be more productive.
+When you can narrow in and get things done, you’re guaranteed more productive meetings.

 4. Walk away with solutions, goals, and next steps